GCDigitalFellows/ProjectLab/3Environment.md

 The key to the environmental scan is to see what a wider community is already up to.
 How does your project fit into the ongoing work of others in your field?
 What about in a related field that addresses a similar question from another perspective?
 Is someone already working on a similar question?

-1.Brainstorm where you might go to look for digital projects in your field that use emerging or new forms of technology.
+1. Brainstorm where you might go to look for digital projects in your field that use emerging or new forms of technology.
 Try to list 3 places you might look to see how others in your field are adapting their methods to use new digital tools.